 The Difference Between “Made in America” and “Assembled in America”

-Not only is there a substantive difference between “made in America” and “assembled in America,” that difference is clearly defined by the Federal Trade Commission (FTC).
+The substantive difference between “made in America” and the definition of “assembled in America,” is clearly outlined by the Federal Trade Commission (FTC).
 Here’s how the FTC distinguishes between items that were “made in the USA” vs. “assembled in the USA.”

 Definition of “Made in the U.S.”